projekt-opal/slicer/README.md

 ## Usage example:

-To extract all dataset URIs, use the Slicer class and the following parameters:
+To extract all dataset statements, use the Slicer class and the following parameters:

 ```
- -source, input.ttl,
+-source input.ttl
- -patterns, Select * where {?d a <http://www.w3.org/ns/dcat#Dataset>}
+-patterns "Select * where {?d a <http://www.w3.org/ns/dcat#Dataset>"
- -out, datasets.ttl]
+-out datasets.ttl
 ```